If you would like to print this information, please click ARC Guidelines

 Drop off address: 17933 Castellammare Drive, Pacific Palisades, 90272.
-OK to leave on the table under gazebo, 8A-9P.
+OK to leave your submittal on the table under the gazebo, 8A-9P.
 If this is outside of the submission date, call first, 310-454-5245.
 See link for 2021 submittal deadlines and meeting schedule.
-2021 ARCHITECTURAL REVIEW MEETING DATES.
+2023 ARCHITECTURAL REVIEW MEETING DATES.
 To help with your submittal process please use the attached checklist: CRHOA PLAN SUBMITTAL CHECKLIST

 Fast growing hedge materials are no longer allowed in the front of the property.
 Click the link for suggested plants materials that would be accepted in the front or feel free to suggest your own.
 RECOMMENDED PLANT LIST – FRONT